ActualLab/Fusion/docs/Overview.md

-And even more importantly, Fusion also automatically tracks dependencies between [Computed Values] produced by [Compute Services], so once any of them gets invalidated, it ensures all of the values dependent on it are invalidated too.
+And even more importantly, Fusion also automatically tracks dependencies between [Computed Values] produced by [Compute Services], so once any of them gets invalidated, it ensures all the values dependent on it are invalidated too.
 This feature saves a tremendous amount of time, because in fact, **Fusion requires you to manually invalidate just the values produced from external (non Fusion-based) data sources**;